adoorknob/tp/docs/UserGuide.md

 Expected output:

 ```
 Available Commands:
 help: list all commands
 list: list all instruments
 add: adds a new instrument
 delete: deletes an existing instrument
 reserve: reserves an available instrument
 extend: changes the return date of a reserved instrument
 return: returns a reserved instrument
 user: choose user commands
 recommend: recommends a recommended instrument
+finance: Manage finances: (use help flag to see commands)
 exit: quit SirDukeBox
 ```